socialsoftware/socialsoftware.github.io/edition.md

 # Past Researchers

-- Nuno Pinto (MSc on Visualization for Digital Humanities)
 - André Santos (MSc on Advanced Query and Navigation for Digital Humanities)
 - Catarina Santana (MSc on a Platform for the Analysis and Synthesis of Software Architecture Descriptions)